wotori/three_experiments/README.md

 - 30 may 2021
 Tried imports for the first time.

-It's pretty similar to PythonAlso
+It's pretty similar to Python